 Emotional wounds most often involve relationships with others, yet the impact of these wounds leave us with an immense sense of aloneness.
 The relationship between therapist and client is an emotionally healing and profoundly meaningful agent of change.
 Therefore, it is my greatest privilege to walk alongside my clients through their painful feelings in a connected and safe environment of support and growth.
 This is the foundation of my work.

 I attained my Master of Arts in Counselling Psychology at Trinity Western University.
-I have been working in the mental health field since 2013 in a variety of capacities including positions at Brookswood Counselling Services and Battered Women’s Support Services.
-In addition to my position at Shoreline, I am a Stopping the Violence (STV) Counsellor at Ishtar Women’s Resource Centre.
+I have been working in the mental health field since 2013 in a variety of capacities including positions at Brookswood Counselling Services, Battered Women’s Support Services and Ishtar Women’s Resource Centre.

-I have done training in several different evidence-based therapy modalities including Sensorimotor Psychotherapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), AEDP for Couples Emotion-Focused Couples Therapy.
+I have done training in several different evidence-based therapy modalities including Sensorimotor Psychotherapy (Level 1 and 2), Accelerated Experiential Dynamic Psychotherapy (AEDP)/AEDP for Couples, Occupational Awareness for First Responders, and Emotion-Focused Couples Therapy.
 I draw mostly from relational/experiential models, that involve emotion and body-based techniques, as well as elements of cognitive-behavioural work.

 I am a co-founder of one of Shoreline’s groups, “Calming Body and Mind: Skills for Coping with Trauma”, which is an educational and experiential group for those suffering from symptoms and/or effects of trauma and would like to learn coping skills for managing them.
 As such, it is of utmost importance to me to facilitate an experience to help clients understand how difficult life situations have affected them as well as assisting them in acquiring practical tools that they can use to move through life.